expertiza/reimplementation-back-end/README.md

 * Rails version - 7.0.4.2

 These links mey help you to install Ruby and Ruby on Rails on your Mac
-1. Ruby on Rails guide 1 [Clicke here](https://mac.install.guide/rubyonrails/5.html)
+1. Ruby on Rails guide 1 [Click here](https://mac.install.guide/rubyonrails/5.html)
-2. Ruby on Rails guide 2 [Clicke here](https://mac.install.guide/rubyonrails/7.html)
+2. Ruby on Rails guide 2 [Click here](https://mac.install.guide/rubyonrails/7.html)

 ## Development Environment